8fold/php-shoop/README.md

 print($result); // Results in "H" for all of the above.
 ```

-All Shoop types can be interpolated as native strings and arrays.
-They can also be type juggled to any other type...yes, even arrays directly to strings (speaking of API complaints).
-Of course, something that has been made simple by PHP itself isn't why we enjoy using Shoop.
+Of course, something that has been made simple by PHP 5.3+ itself isn't why we enjoy using Shoop.

 One other, simple exmaple would be to go from one file path (string) to another in one shot.